danielelozzi/Spark/README.md

 # Spark
 Spark project for AR

-Simple yellow ribbon for instagram/facebook platform to sensibilise population on Endometriosis Disease
+1) Simple yellow ribbon for instagram/facebook platform to sensibilise population on Endometriosis Disease

 Two files are:
-1) svg image of yellow ribbon
+- svg image of yellow ribbon
-2) project for Spark AR Studio with layers for Face Detection
+- project for Spark AR Studio with layers for Face Detection

+2) Ribbon + text animated

+Project file + media: cfreated for mi.lamendo instagram account (https://www.instagram.com/mi.lamendo/) for Endometriosis Awareness Month.

-The images is an old images with free license
+The images is taken on the web and have free license